puppetlabs/puppetlabs-splunk_hec/README.md

 ## Custom Installation

-> **Please Note**: If you are installing this module using a `control-repo`, you must have `splunk_hec` in your production environment's `Puppetfile` so the Puppet Server process can properly load the required libraries.
+> **Please Note**: If you are installing this module using a [`control-repo`](https://puppet.com/docs/pe/2021.2/control_repo.html) you must have `splunk_hec` in your production environment's [`Puppetfile`](https://puppet.com/docs/pe/2019.8/puppetfile.html) so the Puppet Server process can properly load the required libraries.
 You can then create a feature branch to enable them and test the configuration, but the libraries **must be** in `production`; otherwise the feature branch won't work as expected.
 If your Puppet Server is in a different environment, please add this module to the `Puppetfile` in that environment as well.

 The steps below will help install and troubleshoot the report processor on a standard Puppet Primary Server; including manual steps to configure compilers (Puppet Servers), and to use the included `splunk_hec` class.
 Because one is modifying production machines, these steps allow you to validate your settings before deploying the changes live.